 If you still see an error message after trying again, please ensure that the time is set accurately on your mobile device.
 Since security codes are time-sensitive, the time on your mobile device must be accurate for your security codes to be accepted by Kahootz.
 We recommend you set your phone to update the time automatically.

 What if I don't always have access to my phone?

 You can setup the app on several devices, phone, tablet or even Windows 10 desktop, and give each device a different name, and then choose which to use when you are logging in.

-If you do not have access to any of these, you may use a recovery code to log in.
-Recovery codes allow you to access your account whenever you are unable to provide a verification code, which may happen if you are travelling or if you lose your phone.
+If you do not have access to any of these, you can use a recovery code to log in.
+Recovery codes allow you to access your account whenever you are unable to provide a verification code, which can happen if you are travelling or if you lose your phone.

 I’ve lost/changed my phone with the authenticator app on it.

 You’ll need to use a recovery code or other pre-linked device to get into your account or the security questions as above.